MarkBind/markbind/docs/devGuide/workflow.md

 ## Dependency management

-As mentioned in the [setting up](settingUp.html#setting-up-the-dev-environment) page, MarkBind uses [lerna](https://github.com/lerna/lerna) to manage the dependencies of its [various packages](design.html).
+As mentioned in the [setting up](settingUp.html#setting-up-the-dev-environment) page, MarkBind uses [lerna](https://github.com/lerna/lerna) to manage the dependencies of its [various packages](design/projectStructure.html).

+### To add a dependency
-Hence, instead of manually updating the version numbers in the packages' `package.json` files, you may consider using the `lerna add` [command](https://github.com/lerna/lerna/tree/master/commands/add#readme) to speed things up!
+Instead of manually updating the version numbers in the packages' `package.json` files, you may consider using the `lerna add` [command](https://github.com/lerna/lerna/tree/master/commands/add#readme) to speed things up!

+### To delete a dependency
+The safest way is to first remove the particular dependency entry from the `package.json` file of the respective directory.
+Then, run `npm run setup` in the root directory to clean up the local dependencies and update the `package-lock.json` file.
+### To update a dependency
+First, follow the instruction to [delete the dependency](#to-delete-a-dependency).
+Then, follow the instruction to [add the latest dependency](#to-add-a-dependency) back.
 Also, when updating dependencies, ensure that it is updated in _all_ packages using that dependency.

 <box type="warning">
 Dependency updates are not trivial, and can be the source of subtle bugs.
 You should always check the respective dependency changelogs before doing so!